 Poorly thought-out user paths

-Design and usability error.
+Usability error.
 The number of selected units isn’t displayed on the product page, and there is no way to change anything.
-Even when users proceed to the next step, they cannot select the number of units.
+As a result, even when users proceed to the next step, they cannot select the number of goods.